kstep/graphicsmagick/www/index.rst

 color reduce, or add special effects to an image and save the result in the same or differing image format.
-Image processing operations are available from the command line, as well as through C, C++, Lua, Perl, PHP, Python, Tcl, Ruby, or Windows COM programming interfaces.
+Image processing operations are available from the command line, as well as through C, C++, Lua, Perl, PHP, Python, Tcl, Ruby, Windows .NET, or Windows COM programming interfaces.
 With some modification, language extensions for ImageMagick may be used.

 GraphicsMagick is originally derived from ImageMagick_ 5.5.2 as of November 2002 but has been completely independent of the ImageMagick